TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     This directory contains an additional in-directory `platform` link to enable its selection as a backup.

+## TRITON HEAD NODES

+    The piadm(1M) command can convert a USB-key-booting Triton Head Node into a ZFS-pool-booting one.
+It can also transfer boot duties from an existing ZFS pool to a new one.

+    The `piadm list` subcommand will also show Platform Images available to the Head Node, but it is highly recommended that Head Nodes continue to use sdcadm(1) for such information.

 ## COMMANDS

     The piadm(1M) command will produce more verbose output if -v is stated